rmsalinas/automatic-ar/README.md

 ## How to use the program with sample data
 1. Unzip the desired data set.
+`unzip pentagonal.zip`
-2. Do the marker detection.
+2. Do the marker detection by giving the path of the data set to `detect_markers`:
+`detect_markers pentagonal`
-3. Apply the algorithm.
+3. Apply the algorithm:
+`find_solution pentagonal 0.04`
+Here `0.04` is the size of each marker in meters.